hilariie/MapReduce/README.md

-* `src/simple.py` - This script compares performance of threading and multiprocessing for this task with a simplified solution.
+* `src/simple.py` - This script compares performance of threading and multiprocessing with a simplified Map Reduce solution.
   * To run, enter this code in the src folder: `python simple.py`
   * Output:

     ![comparing performance between threading and multiprocessing](images/comparison.png)

-* `src/main.py` - Following the experiment performed above, the main script was developed using threads.
-This script performs MapReduce on a specified dataset using threads and displays the passenger(s) with the highest count (default is passengers with the most trips)
+* `src/main.py` - This script performs MapReduce on a specified dataset using either threads or multiprocessing and displays the word(s) with the highest count (default is passengers with the most trips)
   * Output:

     ![default_results.png](images/default_results.png)
-  * By modifying `config.yaml` file alone, I configured the program to search and display Flight ID(s) with the most Flight Time from another dataset.
+  * By modifying the `config.yaml` file alone, the program was configured to search and display Flight ID(s) with the most Flight Time from another dataset.
     * Output: